lineageos4microg/docker-lineage-cicd/README.md

 When LineageOS stop supporting a device the last LineageOS for MicroG build for that device is moved to a device-specific subdirectory of [https://download.lineage.microg.org/archive/](https://download.lineage.microg.org/archive/)

-Old builds will be kept here as long as possible, until we need to free up storage space on [the download server](https://download.lineage.microg.org)
+~Old builds will be kept here as long as possible, until we need to free up storage space on [the download server](https://download.lineage.microg.org)~

+Due to lack of disk space, we have had to move these old builds to storage which is not publicly visible.
+If you need to download an old build, then please post in [our XDA Forum thread](https://xdaforums.com/t/lineageos-for-microg.3700997/) and we will find a way of making it available to you.

 ## LineageOS for microG: Project Scope & Objectives